YourAverageMo/fml/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The current focus is on implementing dynamic AI service and model selection (Task 017), building upon the refactored and modularized core application logic.
+The current focus is on refactoring the `main()` function in `fml/__main__.py` by extracting the AI service initialization logic into a dedicated helper function `_initialize_ai_service` (Task 018).
+This builds upon the dynamic AI service and model selection implemented in Task 017.
 The next immediate step after this is to re-integrate clipboard functionality and then proceed with testing.

 ## 2. Recent Changes